nmacinnis/resume/resume.rst

 with presence tracking of over one million concurrent web users.

 - Total rebuild of a legacy system to solve issues of scaling limits, reliability, and inconsistent state management.
-- Effective use of automated testing and code review to ensure no loss of functionality
+- Effective use of automated testing and code review to ensure no loss of functionality.
-- Implemented redis-based session store and subscription-based message delivery
+- Implemented redis-based session store and subscription-based message delivery.
-- Implemented stateless webservers and controllers for ease of cluster management
+- Implemented stateless webservers and controllers for ease of cluster management.

 *Transcript Datastore*
 ^^^^^^^^^^^^^^^^^^^^^^

 Permanent storage and reporting microservice for all Olark customer data.

-- Implemented ElasticSearch indexing and S3 storage of over 165M transcripts of customer conversations
+- Implemented ElasticSearch indexing and S3 storage of over 165M transcripts of customer conversations.
-- Implemented chat agent presence history datastore tracking over 100M status events
+- Implemented chat agent presence history datastore tracking over 100M status events.
 - Implemented Olark's best-in-class reporting functionality using the above, providing the data for customer satisfaction tracking, traffic graphs, agent time-tracking charts, etc.
 - Implemented automatic redaction of personally-identifiable information for compliance with GDPR.